• Type:

 Here's what makes Out to Play stand out

-• Special needs: Yes, specialized support.
+• Special needs: Yes, mild support.

 A few of our campers have special needs.